ChristopherKlein0802/CarbonAware_FinOps_Local/docs/project-validation-report.md

 3. **Write Thesis**: Use literature matrix and documentation as foundation
 4. **Prepare Defense**: Use risk mitigation checklist and competitive analysis

-### ✅ **GRADE EXPECTATION: 1.0-1.3 (OUTSTANDING)**
+### ✅ **PROJECT STATUS: READY FOR EVALUATION**

-**Your project demonstrates exceptional academic and technical excellence.
-The combination of novel research, scientific rigor, production-grade implementation, and comprehensive documentation positions this work for the highest academic recognition.**
+**This project meets Bachelor thesis requirements through novel research approach, appropriate methodology, functional implementation, and comprehensive documentation.
+Academic evaluation will be conducted by thesis committee.**

 ---

-**🎓 Bachelor Thesis Validation: COMPLETE & EXCELLENT** ✅
+**🎓 Bachelor Thesis Status: READY FOR EVALUATION** ✅

-*Report Generated: September 2025 - Project Validation Status: OUTSTANDING*
+*Report Generated: September 2025 - Project Status: Ready for Academic Evaluation*